-The Convention will require all ships to implement a ballast water management Plan.
-All ships will have to carry a Ballast Water Record Book and will be required to carry out ballast water management procedures to a given standard.
+The Convention requires all ships to implement a ballast water management plan.
+All ships have to carry a ballast water record book and are required to carry out ballast water management procedures to a given standard.
 Parties to the Convention are given the option to take additional measures which are subject to criteria set out in the Convention and to IMO guidelines.

 Several articles and regulations of the BWM Convention refer to guidelines to be developed by the Organization and Conference resolution 1 invited IMO to develop these guidelines as a matter of urgency and adopt them as soon as practicable and, in any case, before the entry into force of the Convention, with a view to facilitate global and uniform implementation of the instrument.

 The MEPC, at its fifty-first session in April 2004, approved a programme for the development of guidelines and procedures for uniform implementation of the BWM Convention, listed in Conference resolution 1, including additional guidance required but not listed in the resolution.
 The programme was further expanded at the fifty-third session of the MEPC in July 2005 to develop and adopt 14 sets of Guidelines, the last one being adopted by resolution MEPC.173(58) in October 2008.
 The Guidelines, some of which have been revised since their initial adoption, and a number of other relevant guidance documents can be accessed here.

 Approval of ballast water management systems